SepShr/MLCSHE/README.md

 # MLCSHE
 This repo houses the ML-Component Systemic Hazard Envelope project, or *MLCSHE* (pronounced /'mɪlʃ/).

-This work is done by Sepehr Sharifi at Nanda Lab, EECS, University of Ottawa.
+This work is done at Nanda Lab, EECS, University of Ottawa in collaboration with SVV lab at University of Luxembourg.